AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/create-datastream.md

 Datastreams can be created in the [!UICONTROL Data Collection] interface using the [!UICONTROL Datastream] configuration tool.
 To create a datastream:

-1. Make sure you are in the correct Experience Platform sandbox, as Datastreams are defined on a sandbox level.
+1. Make sure you are in the correct Experience Platform sandbox, as datastreams are defined on a sandbox level.
 1. Select **[!UICONTROL Datastreams]** in the left rail.
 1. Select **[!UICONTROL New Datastream]**.

     ![datastreams home](assets/datastream-new.png)

 1. Provide a **[!UICONTROL Name]**, for example `Luma Mobile App` and a **[!UICONTROL Description]**, for example `Datastream for Luma Mobile App`.

+    >[!NOTE]
+    >
+    >Final reminder: if you are going through this tutorial with multiple persons on a single sandbox or you are using a shared account, consider appending or prepending an identification as part of your naming conventions.
+For example, instead of `Luma Mobile App Event Dataset`, use `Luma Mobile App Event Dataset - Joe Smith`.
+See also the note in [Overview](overview.md).

 1. Select the schema that you created in the previous lesson from the **Event Schem**a list.
 1. Select **[!UICONTROL Save]**.